United Korean Helicopter Tech Tree

 Some might ask “Why not implement SK as a subtree for Japan?
 Japan is suffering from a lack of top tier vehicles!”
 However, this would cause problems from a historical point of view.
 For example, one demanding the addition of Egypt/Jordan/Saudi/Syria as a subtree to fill Israel’s lack of equipment could be problematic.

 In addition, Japan does not share particular military/technical ties with South Korea.
 (Unlike South Africa in the UK and Finland in Sweden) So it is not a good idea to claim that Japan can have South Korean equipment without any basis.
 They just lie side by side on the map.
-Stona(the CM) is also well aware that Japan and Korea have no technical relevance with each other.
+Stona(the Community Manager) is also well aware that Japan and Korea have no technical relevance with each other.

 Besides, as explained earlier, top tier vehicle trees will be heavily affected by Korean vehicles in this case.
 People who claim false technological/political ties between Japan and Korea, do NOT address on this gameplay-related issue nor the fact that they have no technical nor alliance in real life at all.
 Some people invent lies about ties between Japan and Korea simply to get more vehicles in their main, but neither Koreans nor Japanese want that.
 As someone who has been interested in Japanese technology and has been grinding Japanese TTs, it would be distasteful to see only Korean-made vehicles technically disconnected from Japan in an update that was expecting new Japanese-made vehicles to come out.
 I’ve already seen many responses from the Japanese community that they don’t want Korean sub-trees for this reason.